Wills Memorial Building: Description

-In addition to the Great Hall there is a General Library, Reception Room and Council Chamber and a further 50 rooms including some teaching space such as seminar rooms and lecture theatres.
-In the Entrance Hall are two ceremonial staircases.
+In addition to the Great Hall there is a general library, reception room and council chamber, and a further 50 rooms including some teaching space such as seminar rooms and lecture theatres.
+In the entrance hall are two ceremonial staircases.
 The building is also used as a conference venue.

 Restoration

-In 2006, cleaning work began on the Wills Memorial Building costing £750,000.
+In 2006 cleaning work began on the Wills Memorial Building costing £750,000.
 Cleaning on the building revealed the engraving "IO TRIVMPHE" intended as a tribute to the architect of the building Sir George Oatley.
 The engraving had remained hidden for over 80 years and recognises the role of Sir Isambard Owen (then Vice-Chancellor) in the realisation of Oatley's plans.
-Harry Patch, World War I veteran who also worked on the building, re-unveiled the now clean building.
+Harry Patch, a veteran of the First World War who also worked on the building, re-unveiled the now clean building.